AlaaPro/JoodKITCHEN-BackEnd-BackOffice/docs/ABONNEMENT_MANAGEMENT_SYSTEM.md

 ✅ **Complete CRUD operations** for subscriptions and selections
 ✅ **Real-time dashboard** with comprehensive statistics
+✅ **Professional Analytics Dashboard** with Chart.js visualizations and business intelligence
 ✅ **Advanced filtering and search** capabilities
 ✅ **Bulk operations** for efficient management
 ✅ **Status workflow management** with proper transitions